SBGalvin/Crash-Course-in-R-for-Psychologists/README.md

 This session is focused on getting to grips with R and Rstudio IDE.

 **Objectives**:
-  - Learn how to write readble code
+  - Learn how to write readable code
   - Introduce basic functions
   - Read a file
   - Perform a data summary